Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Magic: The Gathering Basics

 But with variety comes complexity, and with complexity comes questions.
 Many casual players understandably have lots of queries about the game and its numerous rules.
-To help alleviate some of the headache, here are thirty quick answers to some of the most asked Magic: The Gathering questions!
+To help alleviate some of the headaches, here are 30 quick answers to some of the most asked Magic: The Gathering questions!

 1. What is Magic: The Gathering?